rikedyp/documentation/unix-user-guide/docs/entering-characters.md

 ## Entering the Behind Character

-As of April 2025 it is not possible by default to enter the Behind character as a single key-chord under windows managers under Linux; the updated keyboard mapping file is not yet included in Linux distributions.
+It is currently not possible by default to enter the Behind character as a single key-chord under windows managers under Linux; the updated keyboard mapping file is not yet included in Linux distributions.

-Dyalog expects that future Linux distributions will have an updated mapping file, but until that time, and for existing versions of Linux distributions the methods available are:
+Dyalog anticipates that future Linux distributions will have an updated mapping file, but until that time, and for existing versions of Linux distributions the methods available are:

 - Update the mapping file.
 See below for more details
 - Define the <kbd>Compose</kbd> key and enter *Behind* by pressing <kbd>Compose</kbd> <kbd>Jot</kbd> <kbd>Underscore</kbd>